A Classic French Beef Bourguignon Recipe with a Fragrant Makeover

 What is a Classic Beef Bourguignon Recipe?

 Traditional beef bourguignon is a slow-cooked French beef stew with red wine, often from the Burgundy region.
-It’s classically flavored with beef stock, garlic, bacon lardons, carrots, shallot onions, fresh herbs, and mushrooms.
+It’s classically flavoured with beef stock, garlic, bacon lardons, carrots, shallot onions, fresh herbs, and mushrooms.
 Known as bœuf bourguignon or Beef Burgundy, this dish is famous for its depth of flavour and tender texture.

 What to Serve with 5-Spice Beef Bourguignon